Course Code: MRH

 Leaving Certificate / LCVP with a minimum of two H5 / O1 and three O6 / H7 grades or equivalent or QQI Level 5 award with a merit profile or BTEC National Diploma with a merit profile.
 Suitable Level 5 or equivalent courses include:

 The academic entry requirements may be waived for mature applicants (21+).
 A portfolio is not required for this course but you will be asked to demonstrate at interview that you are interested in radio stations and being a part of the media industry.

 If you wish to explore the entire range of courses available within City of Dublin ETB Click on the button below

 HND in Creative Media Production (Radio)

 Graduates who achieve a Merit / Distinction in this Higher National Diploma may apply for entry to the BA (Hons) Degree in Media Production Management in BCFE.
-This adds just one final year to the course you have completed.
-It is validated by DCU and delivered mostly here in BCFE.
-Should you be thinking about other degree courses in Britain, you may gain exemption from doing their first and second years.
+This is a one year top-up degree accredited by DCU.